EricRops/spark-data-lake/README.md

 *Spark Data Lake Option using AWS EMR and S3.
 HDFS not used, all data stored in S3.
 Data is loaded to EMR for processing, and saved back to S3.*
 *The EMR cluster is spun-up on demand, shutdown otherwise.*
-*Figure from Udacity lecture notes*
+*Figure from Udacity lecture notes.*

 ### Song JSON data
 The first dataset is a subset of real data from the [Million Song Dataset](http://millionsongdataset.com/).